msi-ris/Tutorials/rnaseq_cmd_beta.md

 1. Type `ssh YOUR_InternetID@login.msi.umn.edu` into the command prompt window, then press the `Enter` key.
-Replace the `YOUR_InternetID` placeholder text with your actual UMN InternetID ID.
+Replace the `YOUR_InternetID` placeholder text with your actual UMN Internet ID.

    ![SSH]({{ "/graphics/rnaseq_cmd/ssh.png" | prepend: site.baseurl }})